Charles Schwab vs ComputerShare vs Robinhood

 Mobile

-ComputerShare does not offer a US-based app – the only authorized and official ComputerShare Investor Centre app is only available in Australia.
-Consider this if you check for an official app on either the Google Play or Apple App Store.
+ComputerShare does not offer a U.S.-based app.
+The only official ComputerShare Investor Centre app is available in Australia.
+Beware of unauthorized apps in the Google Play or Apple App Store, as they may be scams.

 Schwab App Review

-This is especially noteworthy when trading options – instead of navigating to an individual option page, as in Charles Schwab’s app, you can price and trade options directly from the main stock page, saving time and money in the event of increased volatility.
+Robinhood’s app is especially noteworthy for options trading—you can price and trade options directly from the main stock page, saving time during volatile markets.

 Additional Features